You have heard Jadah and I say many times that you don’t need a fancy-pants blender to make green smoothies.

 If you need to save some money, you can buy the refurbished version right through Blendtec and Vitamix.
 They still come with the rockin’ warranty and look brand new— it’s really a great way to save some money!

-I love throwing an apple in with the seeds and skin and watching it disappear into the green abyss.
+I love throwing a whole apple in and watching it disappear into the green abyss.